-In this unit students focus on developing innovative solutions to needs or opportunities that they have identified, and propose strategies for reducing security risks to data and information in a networked environment.
-In Area of Study 1 students work collaboratively and select a topic for further study to create an innovative solution in an area of interest.
+In this unit students focus on developing an innovative solution to a problem, need or opportunity that they have identified, and develop an understanding of network environments, cyber security risks, threats to networks and strategies to reduce the risks to data and information.

+In Area of Study 1, students work collaboratively and select a topic of interest involving an emerging trend for further study to create an innovative solution.
 The innovative solution can be presented as a proof of concept, a prototype or a product.
-Students engage in all areas of the problem-solving methodology.
-In Area of Study 2, as an introduction to cybersecurity, students investigate networks and the threats, vulnerabilities and risks to data and information.
-They propose strategies to protect the data accessed using a network.
+Students engage in all areas of the problem-solving methodology while developing this solution.
+In Area of Study 2, as an introduction to cyber security, students investigate networks and the threats, vulnerabilities and risks to data and information.
+They propose and justify strategies to protect the security of data and information within a network.

-Software tools used - students are required to study and use the following software tools in this unit: Any software tools used to create an innovative solution, for example a programming language, spreadsheet software, web-authoring software, presentation software, tool for planning a project and a software tool to represent a network.
+Students are expected to study and use the following software tools as part of this unit:

+• Any software tools used to design and develop an innovative solution, such as a programming language, spreadsheet software, presentation software or tool for planning a project